Is It Time To Rethink Borderline Personality Disorder?

 The Roots

-Another challenge with borderline personality disorder is the root cause.
-With most mental disorders, especially personality disorders, the causes are mostly unknown.
-There is evidence to indicate genetics, environment, trauma, etc.; however, the answer to what really causes a disorder to manifest for one person and not for another with similar circumstances is unknown.
-The causes of borderline personality disorder are unknown.
+Another challenge with BPD is the root cause.
+With most mental health disorders, especially personality disorders, the causes are mostly unknown.
+There is evidence that the following factors play a part:

-There is a high correlation between childhood trauma and personality disorders, especially borderline personality disorder.
-People diagnosed with personality disorders have a higher rate of past trauma than those without personality disorders.
-Some studies have indicated the connection between borderline personality disorder and early childhood trauma is higher than any other personality disorder.
+There is a high correlation between childhood trauma and personality disorders, especially BPD.
+People who are diagnosed with personality disorders have a higher rate of past trauma than those who are not.

 Stigma

-People with mental disorders have long been stigmatized and stereotyped.
-Borderline personality disorder may be one of the most stigmatized disorders, even by mental health professionals.
-People with borderline personality disorder may be labeled as manipulative, treatment-resistant, difficult, and some professionals refuse to treat people with borderline personality disorder all together.
+People with mental health disorders have long been stigmatized and stereotyped.
+BPD may be one of the most stigmatized disorders, even by mental health professionals.

 Rethinking Borderline Personality Disorder

-It is challenging to live with borderline personality disorder, and it is challenging to work with people with borderline personality disorders at times.
+It is challenging to live with BPD, and it is challenging to work with people with BPD at times.
 Focusing on the underlying issues and not taking the intense responses personally makes it easier to rethink how to help the person.

-There is help for people with borderline personality disorder, including dialectical behavioral therapy (DBT) and trauma therapy.
-And while the stigma of borderline personality disorder may be challenging to face, it is important to continue to reframe the behaviors and the diagnosis to focus on processing and meeting the unmet needs.
+There is help for people with BPD.
+This includes dialectical behavioral therapy (DBT) and trauma therapy.
+While the stigma of BPD may be challenging to face, it is important to continue to reframe the behaviors.
+Reframe the diagnosis to focus on processing and meeting the unmet needs.

 Leave A Reply